 Latest news / 26 February, 2020

 The star of three series of the self-titled Gary: Tank Commander for BBC Scotland, Gary has gone on to become one of the nation’s most iconic figures, even branching out to interview some of Scotland’s highest-profile politicians, and most recently travelling to America in his own BBC special Gary Goes to Hollywood.
-Gary made his SEC pantomime debut in 2017 in Jack and the Beanstalk, and starred in Snow White and the Seven Dwarfs at the Armadillo last year.
+Gary made his SEC pantomime debut in 2017 in Jack and the Beanstalk, and starred in Snow White and the Seven Dwarfs at the Armadillo.
 Taking a festive break from the 104th Royal Tank Regiment of the British Army, Scotland’s best-loved Corporal will star as Gary Twankey, Aladdin’s brother.

 Packed with all of the traditional pantomime ingredients SEC audiences have come to expect, Aladdin will feature laugh out loud comedy, eye-popping 3D, stunning scenery, beautiful costumes and plenty of boos and hisses in a production packed full of flying carpets, a wish-granting genie, an evil sorcerer and a plate or two of Gary’s much-loved cheesy pasta.

 Guess wit, am so excited tae be back at the SEC in Aladdin.
 Honestleh, it’s gonnae be brilliant and I cannae wait to get travellin to auld Peking.
 There’s gonnae be a lamp, and a carpet, and a genie, and me, obviously, and that’s all yas need right, so I’ll see yees later!

 James Graham Head of Live Entertainment Programming at the Scottish Event Campus said: